Karaoke-as-a-Service/tone-deaf-tools/README.md

 A collection of scripts to mass-edit ultrastar deluxe text files, which are also used by performous and others.
 See the list below for details.
-All scripts are written with plugabiltiy in mind, so you can import them from other python programs.
+All scripts are written with pluggability in mind, so you can import them from other python programs.
 There is no packaging or proper module, though.

 Many of these scripts are write-and-forget - we needed them, wrote them, ran